SEIR-7-06/hw-unix-cli-practice/README.md

 # Homework submission

 When you've got your homework all done, just send a Slack message to your instructor.
 Going forward, we will be submitting homework using a "pull request" process in git.
-Your instructor will show you the submission process first thing in the morning.
+Your instructor will show you the submission process tomorrow afternoon.